monarc-project/version-checker/README.md

 # version-checker

 ## Presentation

-Checks the version of a MONARC instance.
+This tool checks the version of a MONARC instance.

+The goal is to reduce the problem of outdated MONARC servers.
+These servers are a potentially security problem.

+MONARC users who open the home page in the web interface will see an image in the bottom left corner with the text "up-to-date" in green, "update available" in orange  or "security update available" in red.
+This will make outdated version more visible for user of a MONARC instance.

+When the home page is loaded, the browser of the user requests an image file from version.monarc.lu.
+The browser request tells version.monarc.lu the MONARC version which is currently running and it responds with the appropriate image so the user can see if the MONARC version is up to date.
+The version number sent in the request is encrypted.

+The SVG image is rendered by version.monarc.lu.
+This way we are for example able to write a CVE id in the image.

-Which information does the browser request contain?
+Information from the browser request that are stored:

 - HTTP referrer URL (local or public hostname);
 - the MONARC version;
-- the timestamp of the request;
 - information about the browser (User-Agent: browser name, version, language and platform).

+The timestamp of the request is also kept.

-This is collected when a client hits a specific endpoint from version.monarc.lu.
-The IP of the requestor is not stored, but a HTTP referrer can contain a public or private IP.
+The IP of the requestor is never stored.
+Of course an HTTP referrer can be an IP (public or private).
+And since an HTTP referrer can be easily spoofed, it is impossible to be completely sure if any derived information is actually valid.

 This information provides better insights into where and how MONARC is used.
+Only the CASES team has access to this database.
+MONARC users have always the choice to Opt-out.

+This tool has been designed to work with any software, not only MONARC.

 ## Installation